JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 $a = 100;
 ```

-The type of the expression that is assigned to the `$a` variable is Complete type `int`, since PhpStorm can definitely infer that a numeric literal is of type `int`.
+The type of the expression that's assigned to the `$a` variable is Complete type `int`, since PhpStorm can definitely infer that a numeric literal is of type `int`.

 ```
 <?php